25 Speech and Language Terms Every Parent Should Know

-When becoming a parent, the world of child development can be overwhelming, especially when considering speech, language and communication.
-It's often a world we haven't even considered until now.
+Jan 15, 2022 As you enter parenthood, the world of child development can be overwhelming, especially when considering speech, language, and communication.
+It's often a world parents haven't even thought much about until now.

-Whether we are speaking to teachers, health visitors or speech therapists, there is a lot of new information for any parent to digest and understand.
-Therefore we thought it would be useful to break down some of the frequently used terms in the area of Speech and Language to give you a better understanding of what it all means!
+Whether we are speaking to teachers, health visitors, or speech therapists, there is a lot of new information for any parent to digest and understand.
+So, we thought it would be useful to break down some of the frequently used terms in the area of Speech and Language to give you a better understanding of what it all means!

 When professionals talk about “speech” they are talking about the sounds that we make when we say words.

-Some children find it hard to hear, learn and make these sounds when they speak, often leaving their speech unclear.
-A child making a speech error might say “tat” instead of “cat”, or “fis” instead of “fish”.
+Some children find it hard to hear, learn, and make these sounds when they speak, resulting in unclear speech.
+A child making a speech error might say “tat” instead of “cat,” or “fis” instead of “fish.”

-All children make speech errors at some stage in their develop as learning speech sounds is a gradual process, normally starting at around 6 months when they babble, up until about 6 years.
+All children make speech errors at some stage in their development.
+Learning speech sounds is a gradual process, normally starting at around 6 months when they babble, up until about 6 years.

 Some children require more time and help to develop their speech sounds and may need some extra support.
-You can start off by taking the Speech Blubs assessment as it will give you an indicator of your child’s sound development so far and will let you know if it might be helpful to contact your local speech and language therapy team.
+You can start off by taking the Speech Blubs assessment, as it will give you an indicator of your child’s current sound development, and will let you know if it might be helpful to contact your local speech and language therapy team.
 There are also great activities on the app for learning and practicing the early sounds in a fun and interactive way.

 Language is split up into two parts, our understanding of language (receptive language) and our use of language (expressive language).

-The age children develop their receptive and expressive language differs from child to child and there is a wide variation of “normal”.
-Children can have difficulties with either or both of these areas, however if you are concerned you can take the Speech Blubs assessment and contact your local health visitor or speech and language therapist.
+The age children develop their receptive and expressive language differs from child to child, and there is a wide variation of what is “normal.”
+Children can have difficulties with either or both of these areas, however, if you are concerned you can take the Speech Blubs assessment and contact your local health visitor or speech therapist.